 Vermont voter registration deadlines

-- Register to vote (by mail): Election Day.
+- Register to vote (by mail): Received 1 day before Election Day

 - Register to vote (in person): Election Day

 - If you can't remember if you're registered to vote, or you want to make sure your information is correct, you can check your Vermont registration using the Vermont voter registration lookup tool.

 - If you're not registered to vote, or you need to update your voter registration information, follow the instructions below.

 To register in Vermont you must:

 - be a citizen of the United States

 - be 18 years old by Election Day

 - have taken the following Oath: You solemnly swear (or affirm) that whenever you give your vote or suffrage, touching any matter that concerns the state of Vermont, you will do it so as in your conscience you shall judge will most conduce to the best good of the same, as established by the Constitution, without fear or favor of any person [Voters Oath, Vermont Constitution, Chapter II, Section 42]